 Section 1.
-A student, who has completed the programme, has the right to use the title candidatus/candidata scientiarum (cand.scient.) i datalogi.
+A student, who has completed the programme, has the right to use the title candidatus/candidata informationis technologiae (cand.it.) i softwaredesign.

 Subsection 2.
-The title in English is Master of Science (MSc) in Computer Science.
+The title in English is Master of Science (MSc) in Information Technology, Software Design.